drking445/notion/README.md

 The database ID is the part of the URL after your workspace name (if you have one) and the slash (myworkspace/) and before the question mark (?).
 The ID is 32 characters long, containing numbers and letters.
 Copy the ID and paste it somewhere you can easily find later.

-Now open terminal/command prompt and go to the notion folderL
+Now open terminal/command prompt and go to the notion folder:

 First run: